Delaware license plates are getting more and more expensive. But why?

 Low-numbered plates signal wealth and connections

-The researchers examined 831 Delaware license plate sales that took place between 1998 and 2019.
-Their data set included 36 two-digit plates, 140 three-digit plates, 532 four-digit plates, and 123 of the relatively undesirable five-digit plates.
+The researchers examined the values of 831 Delaware license plates that were sold between 1998 and 2019.
+These included 36 two-digit plates, 140 three-digit plates, 532 four-digit plates, and 123 of the less desirable five-digit plates.

 Single-digit Delaware plates are so rare that the researchers did not have enough data to reliably estimate their prices.
-But they do mention that anecdotal evidence suggests they sell for “significantly more” than the two-digit plates.
+But anecdotal evidence suggests that they sell for “significantly more” than the two-digit plates.

 The paper’s first finding, perhaps unsurprisingly, is that the lower-numbered plates fetched the highest prices.
 The average price for a 2-digit plate was about $212,000, and for a 5-digit plate $870.

 The average price for a two-digit plate was about ten times higher than a three-digit plate.
-Likewise, it was about 100 times higher than the price of a four-digit plate.
+Likewise, it was about 100 times higher than the price of a Delaware 4 digit tag.